-"Material from IHO publication B-12 Edition 1.0.0 is reproduced with the permission of the IHO Secretariat (Permission No/...) acting for the International Hydrographic Organization (IHO), which does not accept responsibility for the correctness of the material as reproduced: in case of doubt, the IHO's authentic text shall prevail.
+"Material from IHO publication [reference to extract: Title, Edition] is reproduced with the permission of the IHO Secretariat [Permission No ...../...] acting for the International Hydrographic Organization (IHO), which does not accept responsibility for the correctness of the material as reproduced: in case of doubt, the IHO's authentic text shall prevail.
 The incorporation of material sourced from IHO shall not be construed as constituting an endorsement by IHO of this product."

-"This publication is a translation of IHO B-12 Edition 1.0.0 - IHO Guidance on Crowdsourced Bathymetry.
+"This [document/publication] is a translation of IHO [document/publication] [name].
 The IHO has not checked this translation and therefore takes no responsibility for its accuracy.
-In case of doubt the source version of IHO publication B-12 Edition 1.0.0 in English should be consulted."
+In case of doubt the source version of [name] in [language] should be consulted."